The Los Angeles Dodgers signed South Korean left-hander Ryu Hyun-jin shortly before a Sunday deadline, wrapping up a productive weekend.

 Royals-Rays trade: Kansas City acquired starting pitchers James Shields and Wade Davis from Tampa Bay for outfielder Wil Myers and a package of minor-league prospects.

-Royals general manager Dayton Moore's aggressive move has shored up a starting rotation that has
+Royals general manager Dayton Moore's aggressive move has shored up a starting rotation that has been abysmal for years.
+But doing so came at the cost of Myers, the minor leagues' top player last season.

 The Rays also are getting right-hander Jake Odorizzi, who would have competed for a spot in the Royals' rotation this season, along with left-hander Mike Montgomery and third baseman Patrick Leonard.
 Kansas City also will receive a player to be named or cash.